 One of Jake Miller’s favorite community services has been officiating sports.
 Jake has visited every municipality and high school in the county, raising hands on the wrestling mat in your local gym and calling balls and strikes on the baseball diamond down the road from your house.
 He maintained this “officiating” mindset when elected Judge of Elections.
-He took pride in the duty of ensuring that the votes were collected and counted in an honest and ethical way.
-He has enjoyed each of these roles because he is expected to rise above heated issues with integrity and fidelity in order to serve the community at-large.
+He took pride in the duty of ensuring that the votes were collected and counted honestly and ethically.
+He has enjoyed each of these roles because he is expected to rise above heated issues with integrity and fidelity to serve the community-at-large.
 Jake notes, “I am looking forward to seeing all of my friends again on the campaign trail and sharing the importance of being authentic and accountable in working to manage our citizens’ tax dollars.”

 “As your County Treasurer, I will serve our community with the financial foresight and sincere service it deserves.”